 - Senior Gross flight: 50 and over.
 Players may choose to play but both players must be 50 and over and both players will play gross from approx. 6,500 yards

-- Male, amateur golfers (18 years of age or older) with a Florida GHIN handicap index of 14.0 or less.
-All players MUST have a FL GHIN handicap
+- Male, amateur golfers (18 years of age or older) with an active Florida GHIN handicap index of 15.0 or less.

 - 30% of the field is paid, throughout all flights.

 - Payouts within flights - the number of players earning gift certificates and the amounts is based on the number of players competing in each flight